 Disclosure: Some of the links on this page are affiliate links.
 However, we would never recommend a product or service that we don’t use and love ourselves.
 We promise!
 For more information, see our Disclosure page.

-Paul and I are heading to Las Vegas this week for the 2018 World Series of Poker (WSOP).
+Paul and I are heading to Las Vegas in June for the 2019 World Series of Poker (WSOP).
 No, we are not laying down $10,000 and playing in the Main Event.
 While that is a bucket list item for us, we imagine fulfilling that dream many years down the road.
-No, we are lucky enough to be heading to Vegas in our role as ambassadors for Advanced Poker Training, the poker training site for which we also blog.
+Instead, we are lucky enough to be heading to Vegas in our role as ambassadors for Advanced Poker Training, the poker training site for which we also blog.
 APT is holding a WSOP Meet N Greet and they asked us to help represent the site.
 We did not have to think very hard before saying “hell, yeah!”.

-We have been to Vegas a couple of times before and loved it.
-However, we’ve never been during the World Series of Poker.
-In planning this trip, we discovered that while the WSOP is in town most casinos suspend their daily tournaments.
-On our previous trips, The Venetian and the Aria have been our go-to rooms of choice.
+We have been to Vegas a few of times before and loved it.
+However, we’ve been only once during the World Series of Poker.
+In planning this trip we discovered that while the WSOP is in town most casinos suspend their daily tournaments.
+On our previous trips The Venetian and the Aria have been our go-to rooms of choice.
 Both hold regular small stack (less than $200 buy-in) tournaments that we really enjoy.
-As we planned our current trip, we discovered that both are hosting tournament series this month alongside the WSOP.
-As we mentioned in our last post, we are currently facing the first college tuition bill for Paul’s older daughter. $1,500 (or even $500) buy-ins are off the table for this trip.
+As we planned our current trip, we discovered that both are hosting tournament series alongside the WSOP.
+As we currently have one child in college, and two more coming up fast, $1,500 (or even $500, really) buy-ins are off the table for this trip.

 Low Stakes Tournament Options During the WSOP